DStromae/ReproducibleResearchCoursera/PeerAssessment2/AnalysisOfSevereWeatherEvents.md

 ```

+Group event types to mimic the categories found in the [2009 Annual Summaries](http://www.ncdc.noaa.gov/oa/climate/sd/annsum2009.pdf) on page 3.

 `evtype` needs a lot of data cleaning.
 Particularly, values need to be grouped to resolve spelling variations.
 Also, records can have multiple events listed in the `evtype` variable.